-Have equipment available and be prepared to rig an emergency steering system in case of an emergency with the drive units.

-If you experience a propulsion, steering or control failure, immediately turn off the engines.
+Have equipment available and be prepared to rig an emergency steering system in case of an emergency with the outboards.
+If you experience an outboard, steering or control failure, immediately turn off the engines.
 Release the anchor to prevent drifting.
 Try to determine the failure and repair, if possible.
 Otherwise, call or signal for assistance.